rayandasoriya/100DaysOfCode/README.md

 ## Day 59
 Solved 2 coding problems from LeetCode using Python.
-1. The problem is related to return the words that can be typed using letters of alphabet on only one row's of American keyboard.
+1. The problem is related to return the words that can be typed using letters of the alphabet on only one rows of American keyboard.
 Refer to Day59/Problem 1.pdf for more information regarding the problem.
 2. The problem is related to fetch the index of the largest string.
 Refer to Day59/Problem 2.pdf for detailed information.

 ## Day 60
 Solved 3 coding problems from LeetCode using Python.
 1. The problem is related to return the pivot index of an array.
 Refer to Day60/Problem 1.pdf for more information regarding the problem.
 2. The problem is to return an array consisting of all the even elements of A, followed by all the odd elements of A. Refer to Day60/Problem 2.pdf for detailed information.
-3. The problem is related to return the return the element which occusrs only once in an array.
+3. The problem is related to return the return the element which occurs only once in an array.
 Refer to Day60/Problem 3.pdf for more information regarding the problem.

 ## Day 61
 Solved 2 coding problems from LeetCode using Python.